kigster/sym/README.md

    * 256-bit private key, that
      *  can be generated and is a *base64-encoded* string about 45 characters long.
 The *decoded* key is always 32 characters (or 256 bytes) long.
      * can be optionally password-encrypted using the 128-bit key, and then be automatically detected (and password requested) when the key is used
-     * can have its password cached for 15 minutes locally on the machine using dRB server (or used without the cache with `-P` flag).
+     * can optionally have its password cached for 15 minutes locally on the machine using `memcached` or using a `dRB` server
  * Rich command line interface with some innovative features, such as inline editing of an encrypted file, using your favorite `$EDITOR`.
  * Data handling:
    * Automatic compression of the data upon encryption